-On 24 January 2023, Mr. Bob Barigye organised an AIFE-Uganda public meeting in a local hotel to debate the environmental, economic and human rights impact of the EACOP.
-Police intervened, preventing the event from starting, and arrested Mr. Barigye.
-Some 15 police officers allegedly beat him when he refused to stand up from where he was sitting on the ground when they asked him to.
-After putting him into a police van, officers forced him to lie on the floor underneath the seats in the van, which was taking him to the Wandegeya Police Station.
+On 24 January 2023, Mr. Bob Barigye organised an AIFE-Uganda public meeting in a local hotel to debate the environmental, economic and other human rights impacts of the EACOP.
+Reportedly, police intervened, preventing the event from starting, and arrested Mr. Barigye.
+Some 15 police officers allegedly beat him when he refused to obey to the order to stand up from where he was sitting on the ground when they asked him to.
+After putting him into a police van, officers forced him to lie on the floor underneath the seats in the van, and took him to the Wandegeya Police Station.
 Officers allegedly continued to beat him on the way.
 He sustained injuries to his left arm and leg as a result of the beatings.